gallenc/com619-devops1/session3/userManagementExample-web/README.md

 You can see the user information in the model package, Users have an Address, a Username and Password.
 A UserRepository is used to persist users to the database

+The UserAndloginController does hte work of managing the user data and controlling the user update JSP's.
+Note the use of @Transaction on the user update methods.
+This means that the user will be atomically updated within a database transaction.

 The PasswordUtils class is used to hash the password using a library called BCrypt.
 Only the hash of the password is stored in the database.